kishaningithub/colorizr/README.md

 ```
 Class methods
 ```
-  String.sample_colors - should print sample output demonstrating all the colors String.colors - should return an Array of all the color options
+  String.sample_colors - Prints sample output demonstrating all the colors String.colors - Returns an Array of all the color options
 ```

 # Installation
 ```
   gem install colorizr
 ```